lrajlich/docker-example/Readme.md

 ubuntu                  14.04               e54ca5efa2e9        4 weeks ago         276.5 MB
 ```

+Now that the images are built, you are ready to run docker containers.

 ## Run Docker containers

-There are 3 different ways to run the docker containers, to highlight the different ways which networking is done at the container level in docker.
-The architecture is simple - the sinatra application serves a couple of endpoints and connects to the 2 backend services (redis & mysql) in different manners depending on how the containers are run.
+There are 3 different ways to run the docker containers, to highlight the different ways which networking can be done at the container level in docker.
+These are overlapping in terms of ports and container names, so you can only run the containers one way at a time.

 ### Run with Linking

+Linking is the method which Docker has provided to do cross-container networking inside of a host.
+In terms of specifics, When a container is linked, docker will set 4 environment variables () and edit the /etc/hosts file adding an entry for the linked container.
+Internally, on the host, docker sets up a NAT and assigns private ip addresses on that NAT to each container (eg, 172.x.x.x).
+In, the /etc/hosts, that private ip address is mapped to the containers "alias".
+This is the most "docker official" manner in which to run .
+Linking is covered in detail in the <a href="https://docs.docker.com/userguide/dockerlinks/">Docker User Guide.</a>

-To run the containers with linking (<a href="https://docs.docker.com/userguide/dockerlinks/">Linkig documentation</a>), run:
+To run the containers with linking, run:

 ```bash
 ./docker_containers_run_use_link.sh
 ```

 Once the containers are running, ```docker ps -a``` will show 3 running containers.
-The containers will have show mapped ports.
 Example:
 ```bash
 bash-3.2$ docker ps -a